-This community jury is part of a multi-method bioethics project The Algorithm Will See You Now: The Ethical, Legal and Social Implications of Adopting Machine Learning Systems for Diagnosis and Screening, which is funded by the National Health and Medical Research Council (Ideas Grant 1181960).
-The community jury received approval from the University of Wollongong Human Research Ethics Committee (2022/314) last 29 November 2022.
+This citizens’ jury was part of a multi-method bioethics project The Algorithm Will See You Now: The Ethical, Legal and Social Implications of Adopting Machine Learning Systems for Diagnosis and Screening, which was funded by the National Health and Medical Research Council (Ideas Grant 1181960).
+The project was approved by the University of Wollongong Human Research Ethics Committee (2022/314).

 Community Jury